-Nicolas was a real man who lived in the area of Turkey in the late 200's and early 300's.
+Nicolas was a real man who had lived in the area of Turkey in the late 200's and early 300's.
 We actually have very little knowledge of him from his lifetime.
 We know he was the Bishop of Myra and that he died around 345-352.
 Beyond that, we have a number of legends that sprung up about him.
-The legends include his presence at the Council of Nicaea (see lesson 18) where he supposedly slapped the heretic Arius.
+The legends include his presence at the Council of Nicaea (see Church History Lesson 18) where he supposedly slapped the heretic Arius.
 Other legends include his care for others.
 One key legend said that Nicolas learned of a man with three daughters who had no dowry to give so that they could marry.
 The man was going to have to sell his daughters into slavery.
 Hearing of it, Nicolas took small bags of gold and tossed them into the man's window at night.
 The man caught Nicolas the third time, but Nicolas exacted a promise that the man would never identify Nicolas as the gift giver until after Nicolas's death (hence the explanation for the legend as opposed to a contemporaneous account).

-Nicolas was also considered a patron saint of sailors.
+Nicolas was also considered the patron saint of sailors.
 Through the centuries after his death, sailors throughout Europe invoked Nicolas as their protectors in their ships.
 By the Reformation, more churches were dedicated to Nicolas than any other personage of the church other than Mary and Jesus himself.
 The reformers sought to eliminate the veneration given to Nicolas, but a number of countries continued to honor him as a patron saint looking after children and sailors.
-In Holland, he was called "Sinter Claas."
-The Dutch likely brought this tradition and veneration to New Amsterdam (later renamed "New York") but there is no real evidence to that effect.
+In Holland, he was called "Sinter Claas" (from Sinter - "Saint" and c'lass - "Ni-colas").
+Many scholars deduce that the Dutch brought this tradition and veneration to New Amsterdam (later renamed "New York"), but there is no documented evidence to that effect.

 In 1809, things changed!
 Washington Irving wrote, Diedrich Knickerbocker's History of New York.
-Saint Nicholas plays a role in the work as the patron saint of New York.
-The following year, John Pintard tried to help the civil unrest and vandalism in New York by holding a banquet in honor of Saint Nicloas.
+In it, Saint Nicholas plays a role in the work as the patron saint of New York.
+The following year, John Pintard tried to help the civil unrest and vandalism in New York by holding a banquet in honor of Saint Nicolas.
 Pintard felt that resurrecting old customs where rich and poor celebrated together would help quell the unrest.
-Pintard had a poster prepared for his celebration (which he set for December 6, the feast day of Saint Nicolas) of "Sacnte Claus".
+Pintard had a poster prepared for his celebration (which he set for December 6, the feast day of Saint Nicolas) of "Sancte Claus".